-The Bias grain will stretch, making the bias grain a perfect for couture areas such as covering cording to create your own piping.
+The bias grain will stretch, making the bias grain perfect for couture areas such as covering cording to create your own piping.

-Because the bias grain does react differently than the lengthwise or crosswise grain it may require special handling.
-For example; A skirt cut on the bias grain must hang for 24 hours before you attempt to hem it.
+Since the bias grain does react differently than the lengthwise or crosswise grain, it may require special handling.
+For example, a skirt cut on the bias grain must hang for 24 hours before you attempt to hem it.